Frequently Asked Questions

 A student’s district or open-enrollment charter school is responsible for the course cost after the course drop window closes.

-4. Do I have to let my students take TxVSN courses?
+4. Do I have to let my students take TxVSN courses and is the district responsible for the course cost?

 The Texas Education Agency Student Attendance Accounting Handbook defines successful completion as earning credit for the TxVSN semester course.